antibytes-git/elevator_simulator/README.md

 3. The simulator writes a structured JSONL trace to the log file and prints summary statistics to stdout.

-## Notable Improvements

-- Models are implemented with `dataclasses` for clearer state and typing.
-- Scheduler estimates ETA including onboard drop-offs so full elevators are still considered in assignment decisions (reduces starvation risk).
-- Multiple elevator banks are supported via configurable `--num-elevators`, allowing the simulator to dispatch requests across a fleet rather than a single car.
-- Tie-breaker heuristics prefer less-loaded elevators when cost estimates are equal, which prevents one elevator from monopolizing same-floor requests and improves multi-elevator utilization.
-- Structured JSONL logging via Python `logging` for traceability and downstream analysis.
-- CLI for configurable runs and log path override.
-- Basic request validation to drop malformed rows.
-- Expanded regression tests for same-floor waiting and multi-elevator capacity scenarios.

 ## Testing